shahinst/HybridEPC_Matlab/README.md

 ---

-## 📌 Hybrid-EPC: MATLAB Implementation of a Community Detection Algorithm
+Hybrid-EPC: MATLAB Implementation of a Community Detection Algorithm

-This project is a full **MATLAB implementation** of the algorithm proposed in the paper:
+This project is a full MATLAB implementation of the algorithm proposed in the paper:

-**Hybrid-EPC: An Emperor Penguins Colony Algorithm with Crossover and Mutation Operators and its Application in Community Detection**
+Hybrid-EPC: An Emperor Penguins Colony Algorithm with Crossover and Mutation Operators and its Application in Community Detection
 Published in *Progress in Artificial Intelligence*.

 ---